FAQS

 A feed balancer is designed to be fed in small quantities, to provide a concentrated source of nutrients such as protein and micro-nutrients so that horses who are only fed forage will receive a balanced diet.
 Ultimate Balancer is formulated to be fed at just 100g/100kg bodyweight per day.

 A conventional concentrate (pellet or mix) is designed to provide an additional source of calories and therefore the quantity fed will be much higher, and is dependent on the horse’s calorie requirement.
-For example, Competition Mix is formulated to be fed at a rate of 600g/100kg bodyweight per day.
-Normal concentrate feeds, when fed at the recommended level, will also supply all the micro-nutrients your horse needs for health and well-being.
+For example, Pasture Mix is formulated to be fed at a rate of 400g-1kg/100kg of body weight per day.
+Most conventional concentrate feeds (pellet or mix), when fed at the recommended level, will also supply all the micro-nutrients your horse needs.
+If in doubt, always check the back of the bag or the datasheet.

 How much concentrate feed is safe to feed in one meal?